 4. Giving customers credit for part cores

 As soon as you remove a dirty core from a truck, you should inspect and, if possible, assign it a value.
 This value determines how much credit you give to your customer against the inherent core charge.
-If the core is not in returnable condition, or if the vendor will only give you partial credit, it’s important to deduct that amount from the dirty core credit before you invoice the customer for the repair.
+If the core is not in returnable condition, or if the vendor will only give you partial credit, make sure you deduct that amount from the dirty core credit before you invoice the customer for the repair.

-If you aren’t sure what value the vendor will give for the dirty core, remove any credit for the dirty core completely when invoicing the customer.
-Once you get word from the vendor what value they gave for the dirty core, you can then issue the customer an appropriate credit or refund.
+If you aren’t sure what value the vendor will give for the dirty core, remove any credit for the dirty core when invoicing the customer.
+Once you find out what the vendor will pay for the dirty core, you can then issue the customer an appropriate credit or refund.

 Regardless, when you take the dirty core from the customer and place it on the shelf in your parts room, you should enter it on your inventory listing.
 The dollar amount you gave the customer in the form of a core credit becomes the value of the dirty core in your inventory.
 If you don’t do this, you’ve lost track of the core.